 The pattern begins with being drawn into the wrong place and becoming the wrong size in a previous system, most often the family system.
 There is an imbalance in the give and take, in the exchange.

 The one who was supposed to receive had to give and so lost their place and relative size.
 This makes them lonely and so, in future systems, they give and give in the hope of belonging.
 Of belonging in the right way and at the right size.
-However, because all the dynamic is so unconscious – and being the right size so unfamiliar – it usually proves difficult and then exhausting.
+However, because the pattern is so unconscious – and being the right size so unfamiliar – it usually proves difficult and then exhausting.

 Politics.
 This time it’s personal.